Lkroner/phase_0_unit_1/week_1/6_wireframing/my_reflection.md

 * * What did you learn about design and user experience?
 * Do you like design and user experience?
 Was it fun working on your site, the plan, and/or the wireframe?
 (If you hated it, that's OK too)

-* What questions did you ask during this challnge?
+* What questions did you ask during this challenge?
 What resources did you find to help you answer them?
 * What concepts are you having trouble with, or did you just figure something out?
 If so, what?
 * Did you learn any new skills or tricks?
 * How confident are you with each of the Learning Competencies for this challenge?